Settling Your Car Accident Case

 The fact that you are represented by an attorney shows the insurer that you are serious about your rights and that the insurer cannot pressure you into accepting a low settlement.

 It is also important to know what the insurance policy’s limits are.
-Insurers won’t pay more than limits mandate they must pay.
+Insurers won’t pay more than the limits mandate they must pay.
 While you could go to court and try to collect more, the money would have to come from the defendant’s personal assets if the jury awarded damages in excess of the insurance coverage limits.

 Defendants often don’t have sufficient assets to pay damages.
 Going to court to try to get compensation above the insurance limits may be a waste of time since you often are unable to collect the money anyway.
 Your car accident lawyer can help you determine what the insurance policy limits are.